vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

-    Closing all the handles to an MBO only causes the MBO to be freed if there are no other references to the MBO from a MsgQueue or a CMH.
-If the handles to an MBO are closed while the MBO is enqueued as a request on a MsgQueue, the MBO remains in the MsgQueue, and it can still be read into a CMH and sent as a reply, but it will be freed when `zx_msgqueue_wait()` returns the MBO to the `owned_by_caller` state.
+    Closing all the handles to an MBO only causes the MBO to be freed if there are no other references to the MBO from a MsgQueue or a CalleesRef.
+If the handles to an MBO are closed while the MBO is enqueued as a request on a MsgQueue, the MBO remains in the MsgQueue, and it can still be read into a CalleesRef and sent as a reply, but it will be freed when `zx_msgqueue_wait()` returns the MBO to the `owned_by_caller` state.

     This means it is possible to do a "fire-and-forget" send with an
     MBO: that is, send the MBO as a request message, but close the MBO